krakenjs/anemone-machina/README.md

 ```

 ###### Client options spec
-Pass in a JavaScript object as options to the react-engine's client boot function.
+Pass in a JavaScript object as options to the anemone-machina's client boot function.
 It can contain the following properties,

 - `routes` : **required** - _Object_ - the route definition file.
-- `viewResolver` : **required** - _Function_ - a function that react-engine needs to resolve the view file.
+- `viewResolver` : **required** - _Function_ - a function that anemone-machina needs to resolve the view file.
-  an example of the viewResolver can be [found here](https://github.com/paypal/react-engine/blob/ecd27b30a9028d3f02b8f8e89d355bb5fc909de9/examples/simple/public/index.js#L29).
+  an example of the viewResolver can be [found here](https://github.com/paypal/anemone-machina/blob/ecd27b30a9028d3f02b8f8e89d355bb5fc909de9/examples/simple/public/index.js#L29).
 - `mountNode` : **optional** - _HTMLDOMNode_ - supply a HTML DOM Node to mount the server rendered component in the case of partial/non-full page rendering.
 - `history` : **optional** - _Object_ - supply any custom history object to be used by the react-router.

 ### Data for component rendering
 The actual data that gets fed into the component for rendering is the `renderOptions` object that [express generates](https://github.com/strongloop/express/blob/2f8ac6726fa20ab5b4a05c112c886752868ac8ce/lib/application.js#L535-L588).

-If you don't want to pass all that data, you can pass in an array of object keys that react-engine can filter out from the `renderOptions` object before passing it into the component for rendering.
+If you don't want to pass all that data, you can pass in an array of object keys that anemone-machina can filter out from the `renderOptions` object before passing it into the component for rendering.

 ```javascript
 // example of using `renderOptionsKeysToFilter` to filter `renderOptions` keys